dmnfarrell/dmnfarrell.github.io/_posts/2018-09-26-python-snap.markdown

     stage-packages: [ncbi-blast+]
 ```

 Briefly, each .yaml file has a section with the name of the snap, a summary and description.
 Then there are *parts* which can be anything you want added such as programs, libraries, or other assets needed.
-The above example uses a single Python part to fetch the source from the parent directory.
+The above example uses a single Python part to fetch the source from the current directory.
 This could also be a github repository or URL.
 This uses the `setup.py` file to build the required python packages.
 You can optionally add a stage-packages line that lists other programs to be added from the apt repository.
 The python-packages line is only needed if you want extra python packages not in the setup.py file.
 Usually if your package is on pip you can use that via setup.py.
 The *apps* section allows you to expose commands that will be available when the snap is installed.
 In this case testapp is a command (does not have to be the same as the snap name) is a link to bin/hello which is exposed in the setup.py file as shown below:

 ```